gustavo-flor/escape-from-knox/README.md

-# Project Zomboid: Escape From Knox
+# Escape From Knox

-A Zomboid mod based on Escape From Tarkov.
+Step into a hardcore survival experience inspired by Escape from Tarkov, now within the world of Project Zomboid.

-## Modules
+## Usage

-- Health System
-- First Aids
-- Injectors and Stimulants
+> WIP...

 ## Development